-ACCUPLACER THEA COURSE PLACEMENT

-0-77 0-229 READING-0361 A student who completes RDNG-0361 with a grade of C or higher may progress to RDNG-0363.
-Completing either RDNG-0361 or RDNG-0363 with a grade of C or higher and achieving the 11th grade reading level on the Nelson Denny test constitute readiness for collegiate courses.

-78 230 COLLEGE READINESS PASSING SCORES
+ACCUPLACER THEA COURSE PLACEMENT 0-59 0-229 RDNG-0361 Reading Techniques I A student who completes RDNG-0361 with a grade of C or higher may progress to INRW-0399.
+Completing either INRW-0399 or ENGL-1301 with a grade of C or higher constitutes readiness for collegiate reading restricted courses.
+60-77 INRW-0399 Integrated Reading and Writing 78 230 COLLEGE READINESS PASSING SCORES